The Battle of Life

-Battle is the only one of the five Christmas Books that has no supernatural or explicitly religious elements.
-(One scene takes place at Christmas time, but it is not the final scene.)
-The story bears some resemblance to The Cricket on the Hearth in two respects: it has a non-urban setting, and it is resolved with a romantic twist.
-It is even less of a social novel than is Cricket.
-As is typical with Dickens, the ending is a happy one.

-It is one of Dickens's lesser-known works and has never attained any high level of popularity – a trait it shares with The Haunted Man, in contrast to the other of his Christmas Books.

-Plot summary
+Plot

 Two sisters, Grace and Marion, live happily in an English village with their two servants, Clemency Newcome and Ben Britain, and their good-natured widower father Dr Jeddler.
 Dr Jeddler is a man whose philosophy is to treat life as a farce.
-Marion, the younger sister, is betrothed to Alfred Heathfield, Jeddler's ward who is leaving the village to complete his studies.
-He entrusts Marion to Grace's care and makes a promise to return to win Marion's hand.
+Marion, the younger sister, is betrothed to Alfred Heathfield, Jeddler's ward, who is leaving the village to complete his studies.
+Alfred entrusts Marion to Grace's care and makes a promise to return to win her hand.

 Michael Warden, a libertine who is about to leave the country, is thought by the solicitors Snitchey and Craggs to be about to seduce the younger sister into an elopement.
-Clemency spies Marion one night in her clandestine rendezvous with Warden.
-On the day that Alfred is to return, however, it is discovered that Marion has run off.
-Her supposed elopement causes much grief to both her father and her sister.
+Clemency spies Marion one night at a clandestine rendezvous with Warden, and Marion disappears on the very day that Alfred is due to return.

-Six years pass.
-Clemency is now married to Britain and the two have set up a tavern in the village.
-After nursing heartbreak, Alfred marries Grace instead of Marion and she bears him a daughter, also called Marion.
-On the birthday of Marion, Grace confides to Alfred that Marion has made a promise to explain her so-called "elopement" in person.
-Marion indeed appears that evening by sunset and explains her disappearance to the parties involved.
-It turns out that Marion has not "eloped" but has instead been living at her aunt Martha's place so as to allow Alfred to fall in love with Grace.
-Tears are shed and happiness and forgiveness reign as the missing sister is reunited with the rest.
-Warden also returns, and, forgiven by Dr Jeddler, marries Marion.
+Clemency marries Ben and the couple set up a tavern in the village.
+After recovering from her heartbreak at Warden's elopement with Marion, Grace marries Alfred and bears him a daughter, also called Marion.
+On the day of the child's birth, six years after her disappearance, Marion re-appears to explain herself: she had not eloped with Warden, but had moved away to live with her aunt Martha, so as to allow Alfred the chance to fall in love with Grace.
+The man she had herself loved had not been Alfred, but Warden.
+Marion is reunited with her family.
+Warden returns, and is forgiven by Dr Jeddler.
+Warden and Marion are married.